-On a smaller budget, the Fitbit Charge 4 offers the same awesome sleep tracking capabilities and definitely deserves a place in a list of best sleep trackers.
+On a smaller budget, the Fitbit Charge 4 offers the same sleep tracking capabilities and definitely deserves a place in the list of best sleep trackers.
 On the whole, it offers the same functionality as the new Versa 3, which includes Sp02 monitoring.

 You still get the Fitbit Sleep Stages, which offers an in-depth insight into your night’s sleep.
-What’s more, it’ll learn your behaviour over time and deliver personalised recommendations for getting better quality rest.
+What’s more, it’ll learn your behavior over time and deliver personalized recommendations for getting better quality rest.

-The accuracy is spot on, as you should expect from a Fitbit.
-The main difference between the Charge 4 and Sense or Versa 3 is a lack of large, touchscreen display, so you’ll be relying on the app on your phone.
+The main difference between the Charge 4 and Sense or Versa 3 is a lack of a large, touchscreen display, so you’ll be relying on the app on your phone.
 But here, you get useful graphs, so it’s worthwhile.

-You get all the same great sleep tracking features: Sleep stages, heart rate, sleep score and restoration.
+You get all the same great sleep tracking features: Sleep stages, heart rate, sleep score, and restoration.
 However, you don’t get any idea of blood oxygen variation as there isn’t an Sp02 sensor onboard.
-But you can utilise silent alarms to wake you up at the best time during your sleep cycle for a peaceful wake.
+But you can utilize silent alarms to wake you up at the best time during your sleep cycle for a peaceful wake.